Emmotes/ic_spoilers/docs/minthara.md

     "id": 2117,
     "flavour_text": "",
     "description": {
-        "desc": "When Minthara damages an enemy, they take 100% additional damage from all subsequent attacks, stacking multiplicatively up to the number of Strife stacks Minthara has."
+        "desc": "When Minthara damages an enemy, they take $(amount)% additional damage from all subsequent attacks, stacking multiplicatively up to the number of Strife stacks Minthara has."
     },
     "effect_keys": [
         {